laravel/docs/cashier-paddle.md

 <a name="past-due-status"></a>
 #### Past Due Status

 If a payment fails for a subscription, it will be marked as `past_due`.
-When your subscription is in this state it will not be active until the customer has updated their payment.
-Checking if a subscription is past due can be done using the `pastDue` method on the subscription instance:
+When your subscription is in this state it will not be active until the customer has updated their payment information.
+You may determine if a subscription is past due using the `pastDue` method on the subscription instance:

     if ($user->subscription('default')->pastDue()) {
         //
     }

-When a subscription is past due, you should request the user to [update their payment information](#updating-payment-information).
-You can configure how past due subscriptions are handled in your [subscription settings](https://vendors.paddle.com/subscription-settings).
+When a subscription is past due, you should instruct the user to [update their payment information](#updating-payment-information).
+You may configure how past due subscriptions are handled in your [Paddle subscription settings](https://vendors.paddle.com/subscription-settings).

-If you would like the subscription to still be considered active when it's in a `past_due` state, you may use the `keepPastDueSubscriptionsActive` method provided by Cashier.
+If you would like subscriptions to still be considered active when they are `past_due`, you may use the `keepPastDueSubscriptionsActive` method provided by Cashier.
 Typically, this method should be called in the `register` method of your `AppServiceProvider`:

     use Laravel\Cashier\Cashier;